NMCAN’s team is a group of dedicated professionals, accountable to each other, our Youth Leaders, and the young people

 Ezra co-leads the organization to fulfill its mission and oversees the implementation of its strategic goals, objectives, and policies.
 He joined NMCAN in 2007 and had the privilege of being Executive Director from 2012 to 2022 when NMCAN revised its organizational structure to a co-director model.
 Previously, he served in the U.S. Peace Corps in the Central Asian Republic of Uzbekistan where he worked closely with a women’s crisis center and a youth empowerment center to build organizational capacity and cohesive strategies.
 Ezra also worked with the United Nations High Commissioner for Refugees, helping resettle political refugees, and has mentored youth from the juvenile justice system as they transition to adulthood.
-Ezra holds a Master of Public Administration, is the former co-chair of the NM Children’s Court Improvement Commission, and serves on the NM State Workforce Board.
+Ezra holds a Master of Public Administration and previously served on the NM Children’s Court Improvement Commission and the NM State Workforce Board.